About the International Day of Mathematics

 - Increase the access to information, providing a simple way to give citizens a choice in all aspects of their daily life.

-The International Day of Mathematics (IDM) is supported by the following international and regional organizations:
+The International Day of Mathematics project was initiated by the International Mathematical Union with the support of the following organizations:

 - The International Council of Industrial and Applied Mathematics (ICIAM),

 - The Committee for Women in Mathematics of IMU (CWM),